flber/Pillar/README.md

 Pillar supports extensions in the form of executable scripts in your defined plugins folder.
 These work by receiving each parsed page, in html, through stdin.
 The script should then return a modified form of the page in its stdout.
 There are three extensions in the example folder, which replace the following tags:
 - `{{date}}` replaces with the date the content was last modified (the granite, not the html itself)
+- `{{feed}}` is an experimental rss feed generator which doesn't work right now
+- `{{files}}` gives a list of files in a `/files` directory
+- `{{latest}}` replaces with a given number of the latest updated pages in an unordered list
 - `{{music}}` replaces with an unordered list of your album directory names in a designated music path
-- `{{latest}}` replaces with a given number of the latest updated pages in an unordered list
+- `{{stats}}` just gives a list of orphaned pages (the algorithm is not super complete, and may not be entirely accurate)
+- `{{title}}` is mostly for the html templates to get the title of a page based on its first h2 tag

 ## Syntax Highlighting

-If you use the [micro text editor](https://github.com/zyedidia/micro), I wrote a syntax highlighting file which works nicely with Granite files which you can find in the `examples` folder.
+If you use the [micro text editor](https://github.com/zyedidia/micro), I wrote a syntax highlighting file which works nicely with Granite files which you can find in the `examples` folder (or on my website here: `https://mineralexistence.com/files/micro/micro-granite.yaml`).
 Just put it into your `.config/micro/syntax/` directory, and you should get decent syntax highlighting.